jtpaasch/scram/README.md

 Here is an example test, lifted from [example-test.t](example-test.t):

 ```
-Comment lines are fuly left-justified.
+Comment lines are fully left-justified.
 They have no spaces on the
 left.
 This line and the one before are comments.

 A command follows two spaces, a dollar sign, and another space.